-Ability Score Increase.
+Increased Ability Score.
 Your Constitution score increases by 1.

 Elf Weapon Training.
-You have proficiency in the spear, shortsword, shortbow, and longbow.
+You are proficient with the spear, shortsword, shortbow, and longbow.

 Frost Elf Magic.
 You know the produce flame cantrip.
 When you reach 3rd level, you can cast the goodberry spell once per day.
 When you reach 5th level, you can also cast the locate plants or animals spell once per day.
 Wisdom is your spellcasting ability for these spells.